critterandguitari/EYESY_Manual/manual.md

 2. Unit is not user serviceable.
 Contact manufacturer if damaged
 3. *This device may generate imagery which can trigger photosensitive seizures.
 Immediately stop use and consult a doctor if you experience any form of discomfort, disorientation, or adverse physical reaction.*

-# Chapter One: EYESY Concepts
+# 1. EYESY Concepts

 ### What is this box with the curious icons?!

 Again, welcome to the world of **EYESY**!
 As this video instrument has an inherent range and can work for different people in different ways, let us start by talking about what it is and where on Earth (or beyond!) it came from.
 We’ll then look at some of the basic concepts in play and make sure we are speaking the same language.
 Then we’ll close with a word on using this guide, preparing you to go forth and visually multiply.
 So back to our origin story…

-## Where did the EYESY come from?
+## 1.1 Where did the EYESY come from?

 We at Critter & Guitari (hello!) have released video synthesizers before, and we are still rather fond of those devices.
 Their intended use was simple: